 What should I do if I think I need to be tested for COVID-19?

 A COVID-19 nasal swab test must be prescribed by a doctor.
-So, if you think you might need to be tested for COVID-19, contact your primary care physician.
+So, if you think you might need to be tested for COVID-19, contact your primary care physician or visit a clinic that offers testing.

 Is MD Anderson testing its cancer patients for COVID-19?